Thaitheya/investment_manager/Document.md

 # Description

 ### Investment Manager:
-The main aim of the project is about providing stock to user via application and maintain the user credentials
+The main aim of the project is about providing stock to user via application and maintain the user credentials and user details.

 ### General Information

 1. In this project we can purchase and sell stocks
+2. Stock product will reduce.

 # Project Flow